josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪬_Beyond_Zionism/README.md

 - and my favourite: where is the money, and where are the locuses of power, and how do they self-protect and how can they be challenged -- because this taught me a lot about "wow there are some really obvious weak points and weaponisable points in the beurocracy huh".
 (which is bad if we like stability and democracy innit.)

+---

+slightly more mystical:

+- king solomon across the 3 siblins and how this pans out in islamophobia and antisemitism in the imperial capture of christianity.

+-